 Sullivan is deeply interested in the ways philosophy contributes to the good life and the best methods for promoting philosophical thought.
-Since 2017, she has raised over $1.2M to support projects for research and teaching in publicly engaged philosophy.
+Since 2017, Sullivan and the GGL team at ND have raised over $1.3M to support projects for research and teaching in publicly engaged philosophy.
 Sullivan is currently the Principal Investigator for the Mellon Foundation’s Philosophy as a Way of Life grant (2018-2021).
 Information about joining the Mellon Network can be found at Philife.nd.edu.
-Sullivan is also the PI for the John Templeton Foundation’s Philosophy and Religion Engaged with the Public (PREP) pilot program.
+She is also the PI for the John Templeton Foundation’s Philosophy and Religion Engaged with the Public (PREP) pilot program.
 And in July 2018 she co-organized an NEH Institute on Philosophy as a Way of Life with Stephen Angle (Wesleyan) and Stephen Grimm (Fordham).
-The Engaged Philosophy Group collaborates with faculty at many departments in the US and abroad.
+Her Engaged Philosophy Group collaborates with faculty at many departments in the US and abroad.
 The Chronicle of Higher Ed recently covered one of Sullivan’s major teaching initiatives.